puppetlabs/design-system/CONTRIBUTING.md

 ## Rebasing vs merging

 When you are the sole contributor on a branch it is prefered that you rebase the parent branch to keep a clean git history.
-However, when working on a branch with multiple people its recommended that you always merge the parent into the child.
+However, when working on a branch with multiple people it's recommended that you always merge the parent into the child.
 This prevents the other engineers from having to blow out their local branch and reduces the risk of losing commits.